 Babies are born with hands that are curled up and only reflexively grasp their caregiver’s finger.
 Through practice and play they quickly learn that their actions cause their toy to light up or their body to move around in space.
 The hands become stronger and their fine motor (small muscle) skills become more refined.
 Of course, we would not give a baby a pencil and ask him/her to write in cursive!
 The use of a crayon comes through practice holding other – more interesting items to baby like food and their bottle.
 Then comes big and chunky items like pegs and eventually we give crayons for scribbling on paper.
-My older son is 21 and I still have his first scribble on paper!
+My older son is over 21 and I still have his first scribble on paper!

 It’s important to give babies lots of sensory and movement experiences to help build their muscles and make connections within their brains.
 Let them pick up all kinds of items so they can explore their surroundings.

 Occupational therapists are often asked to help children to build fine motor skills in preparation for handwriting, buttoning, zipping, holding onto finger foods, and holding on to small items.
 However, a young toddler isn’t ready to tie shoes just yet.
 So, how do OTs work on critical skills?

 Here are some ‘Out of the Pocket’ ideas used by OTs.

 OTs encourage toys that have lights and sounds.
 For young toddlers, it’s important that their actions cause something fun to occur.
 When they press a button, there’s music or a sound.
 Toddlers quickly realize that THEY made that happen!
 This is a huge confidence booster.

 OTs encourage stringing beads.
 Stringing beads is a fun activity that works on using BOTH hands together.
 Read our earlier post about bilateral coordination here.
 One hand is the ‘helper’ hand that holds the string and the other picks up the beads.